ecowden/pluto.js/README.md

 ## How to Pluto?

-A module is the basic unit of Pluto's dependency injection.
+A binder is the basic unit of Pluto's dependency injection.
 It maps names to objects you want.

 Pluto's injection is done in a few steps:

 1. Create bindings.
 When you do this, you bind names to any combination of objects, factory functions and constructor functions.
-2. Call `.get(...)`.
+2. Optionally, call `.get(...)`.
 Pluto will give you the thing mapped to that name.
-Along the way, it will inject parameters that match other names bound in the module and resolve Promises as appropriate.
+Along the way, it will inject parameters that match other names bound in the binder and resolve Promises as appropriate.
-3. (optional) Call `.bootstrap` to run all your factory functions and constructors, and resolve all promises.
-This is handy if you're trying to start up an application with a bunch of moving parts.
+3. Alternately, call `.bootstrap()` to run all your factory functions and constructors, and resolve all promises.
+This is handy if you're trying to start up an application with a bunch of moving parts, and more common than using `.get(...)` for each part individually.

 There are three things you can bind to a name: an object instance, a constructor function and a factory function.

+### Promises

 If you pass Pluto a promise, it will resolve it.
-If your factory function returns a promise, Pluto will resolve it before injecting the result into other components.
+If your factory or constructor function returns a promise, Pluto will resolve it before injecting the result into other components.

 ### Instance Binding